SciMind2460/rfcs/text/3892-complex-numbers.md

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The rationale for this type is mostly FFI: C libraries that may be linked from Rust code currently cannot provide functions with direct struct implementations of Complex - they must be hidden under at least a layer of indirection.
 This is because of the undefined calling convention of complex numbers in C. For example: on powerpc64-linux-gnu, [returning double _Complex doesn't do the same thing as returning a struct with a field of type double[2].](https://gcc.godbolt.org/z/hh7zYcnK6) However, it is not always possible to write a C complex-valued function that wraps the first function in a pointer.
 Thus, FFI becomes a problem if such complex-valued functions are passed by value and not by reference.
-This
 Additionally, another issue this solves is to have a unified API for complex numbers.
 Right now, many crates are using their own implementation (`num-complex` could serve as a unifying factor, but other crates do not implement the same complex numbers, such as `nalgebra`, due to less care over incompatibility concerns), which makes it difficult to implement unifying interfaces without complicating the code with too many conversion functions.
 This serves a problem for crates that use different implementations of complex numbers for different tasks (`sprs` relying on `num-complex` and `nalgebra` implementing its own variation)

 You could theoretically do something like this: